TrevorFrench/blog/source/_posts/Negative-Beta-Coefficients-in-the-Stock-Market.md

 {% asset_img img1.png %}

-The advantage of preparing this data in Excel is that it isn’t necessary to spend time creating a script to prepare the data; however, if the amount of data were larger, it may make sense to spend the time writing a script rather than spending time manually manipulating the data.
+The advantage of preparing this data in Excel is that it isn&#39;t necessary to spend time creating a script to prepare the data; however, if the amount of data were larger, it may make sense to spend the time writing a script rather than spending time manually manipulating the data.
 Setting the data up in a table like this will allow for each column to be read in as a variable in R for regression to be performed.
 Additionally, the regression can be performed directly in Excel.
 This format also sets the data up nicely for Excel-based regression to be executed.

 The data for the independent variable (S&P 500) was then appended to the table:

 {% asset_img img2.png %}

 For quick reference, ADRs were then color-coded by country.
-Each country was then given a corresponding Excel tab with a matching color which contains the historical exchange rates for the country’s native currency.
-Setting the data up this way allows for easy access to desired information through tools like Excel’s “VLOOKUP()” function.
+Each country was then given a corresponding Excel tab with a matching color which contains the historical exchange rates for the country&#39;s native currency.
+Setting the data up this way allows for easy access to desired information through tools like Excel&#39;s “VLOOKUP()” function.

 These steps are illustrated by the following images: